shannonehmsen/mpnst_surveyor/README.md

 # mpnst_surveyor

- Comprehensive genomic analysis from the sequencing of MPNST tumors.
+The MPNST Surveyor is a database for displaying genomic analysis from the sequencing of MPNST tumors.
 Research conducted through the GeM Consortium of the NF Research Initiative.

+ Currently reached <a href="http://18.206.76.181:8000/">here</a>

  Details: